Professionalism · Presence · Pod (Family)

 As an Athletic Development Coordinator at U.S. Ski & Snowboard, he was primarily responsible for preparing the U.S. Freestyle Mogul Team for the Winter Olympic Games in 2018 and 2022 and served as a specialist in the rehabilitation and reconditioning of athletes with lower extremity injuries.
 In addition to his role as a coach, Josh was responsible for business development strategies, partner acquisition, and promoting community learning between performance partners and key stakeholders.

 Josh’s scholarship is in the fields of kinesiology and management.
-As a well-sought-after author, Josh has presented to local, regional, state, and national audiences on sports performance and management.
-Additionally, Josh has authored over 30 articles, including the first of its kind text, Sport Demands Analysis of Freestyle Mogul Skiing.
-This book contains original research on the sport and applies this research to drive performance outcomes over time.
+As a well-sought-after author, Josh has authored over 30 articles, including the first of its kind text, Sport Demands Analysis of Freestyle Mogul Skiing.
+A book that contains original research on the sport and applies this research to drive performance outcomes over time.
+Additionally, Josh has presented to local, regional, state, and national audiences on sports performance and management.

 Josh received a bachelor’s degree in Liberal Studies with a minor in Physical Education from the University of Redlands in 1999, a Master’s degree in Management from the University of Redlands in 2011, a Master’s degree in Kinesiology from Fresno Pacific University in 2012 and is currently pursuing a Ph.D. in Kinesiology from Concordia - St. Paul.
 Josh is a member of the prestigious Whitehead Leadership Society at the University of Redlands.